Tag: redemption

 ※Prayer※

-Almighty God, you gave your only Son to be for us both a sacrifice for sin and an example of godly living: Give us grace thankfully to receive his inestimable benefits, and daily to follow the blessed steps of his most holy life; through Jesus Christ our Lord, who lives and reigns with you and the Holy Spirit, one God, for ever and ever.
+Almighty God, you gave your only Son to be for us both a sacrifice for sin and an example of godly living: us grace thankfully to receive his inestimable benefits, and daily to follow the blessed steps of his most holy life; through Jesus Christ our Lord, who lives and reigns with you and the Holy Spirit, one God, for ever and ever.
 Amen.
-[Third Sunday of Collect, Book of Common 2019]
+[Third Sunday of Easter Collect, Book of Common Prayer 2019]

 • The Dead Speak